-While LifeWorx’s housekeeping services begin $40 per hour, service to your family is placing housekeepers.
+LifeWorx’s housekeeping services begin at $55 per hour.
 The placement fee is 20% of the housekeeper’s gross annual compensation.

 How do you screen your housekeepers?

-Each housekeeper goes through three (3) in-depth interviews and provides references from two (2) past professional in-home services clients.
-We can proudly say that in our 15 years of service, we have never had a client report neglect, abuse or theft by one of our care professionals.
+Each housekeeper goes through three (3) in-depth interviews and provides two (2) past references from in-home services clients.
 Our standard is to choose from among the top 10% of housekeepers who apply to LifeWorx.

 How does your process work?